luapower/nw/nw.md

 #### `win:hide()`

-Hide the window from the screen and from the taskbar.
+Hide the window from the screen and from the taskbar, preserving its full state.

 Calling hide() on a hidden window does nothing.